pforret/blog.splashing/_topic/city/hongkong.md

 ---
 # Hong Kong

-Hong Kong, officially the Hong Kong Special Administrative Region of the People's Republic of  China, is a city and special administrative region of China on the eastern Pearl River Delta in  South China.
-With 7.5 million residents of various nationalities in a 1,104-square-kilometre  territory, Hong  Kong is one of the most densely populated places in the world.
-Hong Kong is also a major global financial centre and one of the most developed cities in the world.
-Hong Kong was established as a colony of the British Empire after the Qing Empire ceded Hong Kong  Island from Xin'an County at the end of the First Opium War in 1841 then again in 1842.
+Hong Kong, officially the Hong Kong Special Administrative Region of the People's Republic of  China, is a city and a special administrative region in China.
+With 7.4 million residents of various nationalities in a 1,104-square-kilometre  territory, Hong  Kong is one of the most densely populated territories in the world.
+Hong Kong was established as a colony of the British Empire after the Qing dynasty ceded Hong Kong  Island in 1841–1842 as a consequence of losing the First Opium War.
+The colony expanded to the Kowloon Peninsula in 1860 and was further extended when the United  Kingdom obtained a 99-year lease of the New Territories in 1898.

 ## Unsplash photos